sspeiche/respec/README.md

 which v2 is not a proper superset of v1, and patches to the latter have to be rewritten completely to also apply to v2.
 Obviously, that's not a desirable situation.

-The version in this repository here is ���ReSpec: Evolution���.
+The version in this repository here is "ReSpec: Evolution".
 What I've done is essentially that I've imported the v1 source here.
 I am very quickly going to make a few very small changes to it so as to make it 100% compatible with the existing v1 but to start making use of the flexible loading facility included in v2.
 Then I will cease all development on the other two versions, making this the only canonical option.
-Since it will start off v1 it will be guaranteed compatible, but it will progressively be rewritten over time to attain v2's features ��� without the synchronisation problems.
+Since it will start off v1 it will be guaranteed compatible, but it will progressively be rewritten over time to attain v2's features - without the synchronisation problems.

 How to contribute?
 ==================